Subtropical antechinus

 The subtropical antechinus (Antechinus subtropicus) is a species of small carnivorous marsupial of the family Dasyuridae.

+Taxonomy

 It was previously thought to be conspecific with the brown antechinus (Antechinus stuartii).

-The subtropical antechinus is found south from Gympie in Queensland, Australia, to the far northeast of New South Wales, where it is essentially restricted to sub-tropical vine forest below 1000 m elevation.
+Description

 It is difficult to distinguish it from its close relatives, but its significant features include a long and narrow muzzle and a generally mid-brown colour.
 It is the largest of the brown antechinus complex.
-It mainly eats insects and after mating all of the males die of stress-related diseases, like many other species in this family.
+It mainly eats insects and after mating, all of the males die of stress-related diseases, like many other species in this family.

+Distribution and habitat

+The subtropical antechinus is found south from Gympie in Queensland, Australia, to the far northeast of New South Wales, where it is essentially restricted to subtropical vine forest below 1000 m elevation.
+A relict population is also found in Dorrigo National Park.